-A source spoke on the rumours to E!
+A source spoke on the rumors to E!
 News, saying that the couple hadn't legally tied the knot.
 The special moment that Dean and Caelynn had in Switzerland?
 A "commitment ceremony" of sorts, not an actual wedding.

 But that's not going to stop the spiritual spouses from soaking up all of the attention that the fake news is giving them.
 "They are trying to really hype it up and troll fans," the source said.
-Hence the weirdo behaviour in that Instagram video circulating the web.
+Hence the weirdo behavior in that Instagram video circulating the web.

 Well then.
 Back to your regularly scheduled programming, Bach fans.
 Nothing to see here!

 This article was originally published on February 18, 2019

 Since the premiere of its very first episode in 2002, the Bachelor franchise has been notoriously unsuccessful when it comes to long-term relationships.
 Despite the premise of its shows, which promise to lead participants down a journey to true love, not many couples formed in Bachelor Nation have lasted long enough to make it down the aisle.
 But we now have a new addition to add to the short list of successful Bachelor couples, and honestly, we didn’t see this one coming.

 Dean Unglert and Caelynn Miller-Keyes are the latest Bachelor couple to say “I do,” and the pair broke the news in the most 2020 way: on Instagram.
 Unglert spilled the tea during a sit down with Ashley Iaconetti and husband Jared Haibon in promotion for the upcoming romantic comedy Lovebirds, starring Issa Rae and Kumail Nanjiani.